 The Premedical Advisory Committee (PAC) Letter of Evaluation is a comprehensive narrative evaluation that is written for current students and alumni applying to medical and dental schools.
 It is designed to provide the admissions committee with a comprehensive and nuanced understanding of each candidate’s background and experiences, highlighting their academic, interpersonal and intrapersonal competencies.

 This evaluation is written at a student’s request and only after the student completes all PAC application requirements by the stated deadline.
-The committee application requires submission of letters of recommendation, resume, autobiography, activities grid, supplemental information form, as well as an interview with the PAC.
+The committee application requires submission of letters of recommendation, resume, autobiography, activities grid and graph, expanded statements, supplemental information form, as well as an interview with the PAC.

 Importance of the Committee Evaluation